 - Place pan on medium high heat and bring to a boil then reduce to low and cover with lid.
 Allow to cook until everything is heated through and chiles are soft, about 10-15 minutes.

 - With slotted spoon, remove all ingredients from sauce pan to electric blender.
 Add about 1 cup water so blender blades will move easily.
 Pulse until smooth.
+Strain out and discard solid pieces, leaving the liquid.
 Set aside.

-- Slowly stir in three cups water.
+- Stir in liquid sauce from blender until smooth.
+Slowly stir in three cups water.
 Be careful when you first start pouring.
 There will be a lot of hot steam.

 - Stir in remaining ingredients.
 The bouillon already has a lot of salt so, if you want to reduce the sodium, leave out the extra salt.